 Important Course Dropping Definitions

-Now that you have went through all those steps, all the conversations and evaluation, and you decide that you still want to drop this section is for you.
+Now that you have gone through all those steps, all the conversations and evaluation, and you decide that you still want to drop this section is for you.
 I am going to give you a bit of lingo about different types of dropping and other words related to it.
 Then I will give you some information on what the dropping process is usually like.

 - Withdraw Passing: Same terms as above you were just passing when you withdrew.
-On your transcript as WP
+On your transcript as WP.

 - Withdraw Failing: This negatively affects your transcript.
 It means at the time you withdrew you were failing the class.
 Seen on your transcript as WF.